b068931/fsi/README.md

 FSI (these letters literally mean nothing) is a programming language with syntax that resembles assembler, but with bare-bones amount of instructions, so that it is not dependent on a particular architecture.
 But 'Engine' (a program that executes binary files) works only on x86-64 under Windows systems.

 ## Is it intended to solve some particular problem?
 FSI has no purpose at all.
 I just wanted to write something that can generate machine instructions.
 Why?
 Because implementing your own solution is the best way to learn.
-In this case, I was trying to understand how a language compiler/translator (maybe it is not the best way to phrase it because of the way programs are executed - neither 'translator' nor 'engine' create .exe files).
+In this case, I was trying to understand how a language compiler/translator (maybe it is not the best way to phrase it because of the way programs are executed - neither 'translator' nor 'engine' create .exe files) might work.

 ## How does it work?
 1. 'translator.exe' generates binary file that contains bytecode. (e.g. `translator source.text out.binary include-debug/no-debug`)